Islam in Bosnia and Herzegovina: Contemporary relations

-For a majority of Bosniaks that identify themselves as Muslims, religion often serves as a community linkage, and religious practice is confined to occasional visits to the mosque (especially during Ramadan and the two Eids) and significant rites of passage such as 'aqiqah, marriage, and death.
+For a majority of Bosniaks that identify themselves as Muslims, religion often serves as a community linkage, and religious practice is confined to occasional visits to the mosque (especially during Ramadan and the two Eids) and significant rites of passage such as aqiqah, marriage, and death.
 Headscarves for women, or the hijab, is worn only by a minority of Bosniak women, or otherwise mostly for religious purpose (such as the çarşaf for prayer and going to the mosque).

-Religious leaders from the three major faiths claim that observance is increasing among younger persons as an expression of increased identification with their ethnic heritage, in large part due to the national religious revival that occurred as a result of the Bosnian war.
+Religious leaders from the three major faiths claim that observance is increasing among younger people as an expression of increased identification with their ethnic heritage, in large part due to the national religious revival that occurred as a result of the Bosnian war.

 Leaders from the three main religious communities observed that they enjoy greater support from their believers after the end of Bosnian war.
 On the other hand, however, the violence and misery caused by religious conflict has led a small number of Bosnians to reject religion altogether.
 This atheist community faces discrimination, and is frequently verbally attacked by religious leaders as "corrupt people without morals".
 According to the latest census, openly-declared atheists make up 0.79% of Bosnia's population.

 In a 1998 public opinion poll, 78.3% of Bosniaks in the Federation of Bosnia and Herzegovina declared themselves to be religious.

 In Bosnia and Herzegovina, there are eight muftis located in major municipalities across the country: Sarajevo, Bihać, Travnik, Tuzla, Goražde, Zenica, Mostar, and Banja Luka.
 The head of the Islamic Community of Bosnia and Herzegovina is Husein Kavazović.